pac4j/pac4j/documentation/blog/jwks_the_modern_way_to_manage_keys.md

 - *Trap #2*

-> **Above all, JWKS can contain public or private certificates and you must never publicly disclose a private certificate.**
+While JWKS exposed on the internet contain public keys, private/internal JWKS can contain private keys.

-This is the JWKS for the private certificate of our previous public JWK:
+For example, this is the JWKS of the private key for our previous public JWK:

 ```json
 {